markyasser/markyasser/README.md

 ## 📖 About me
-I’m a computer engineering student at Cairo University - Faculty of Engineering.
-I’m passionate about game development and have experience in cross-platform application development.
-I’m a fast learner and good at time management.
-I love to help my friends and I’m always looking for new challenges.
+- 🎓 Computer engineering student at Cairo University - Faculty of Engineering.
+- 🖥️☁️ I’m passionate about backend development and cloud computing.
+- 📱 I have great experience in cross-platform application development.
+- 💬 Ask me about anything and I will be happy to help.

 ## 💻 Personal Portfolio
 https://markyasser.github.io/Portfolio-Website/